frontarm/publications/james-k-nelson/resources/react-conditional-rendering/conditional-rendering.md

 <Aside>
 <Details>

 Want to figure out exactly what these Element objects are?
-Check out the free [Elements (are objects)](/courses/learn-raw-react/basics/elements-are-objects/) lesson from my [React (without the buzzwords)](/courses/learn-raw-react/) course.
+Check out the free [Elements (are objects)](/courses/react-fundamentals/basics/elements-are-objects/) lesson from my [React fundamentals](/courses/react-fundamentals/) course.

 </Details>
 </Aside>